gnxuss/Markd/.planning/PROJECT.md

 ### Validated

 - ✓ Existing URL-bearing Chromium bookmarks appear in native order without folders, remain distinct by native bookmark ID, and can be opened from Markd with an appropriate empty state — Phase 1
+- ✓ Users can create, reuse, add, and remove multiple trimmed, case-insensitively unique tags on any existing bookmark — Phase 2
+- ✓ The Untagged view tracks zero-tag bookmarks as their first tag is added or final tag is removed — Phase 2
+- ✓ Tag metadata remains local, keyed by native bookmark ID, and persists across page, worker, and browser restarts without an account or backend — Phase 2
+- ✓ Users can search titles and URLs/domains with case-insensitive partial matching and combine search with multi-tag AND filters — Phase 3
+- ✓ All, Untagged, search, tag filters, results, tag editing, and empty/no-result states are available from one primary page — Phases 1–3
+- ✓ Native bookmark creation, updates, moves, and deletions synchronize safely while valid tags are preserved and stale metadata is reconciled — Phase 4
+- ✓ Markd observes Chromium bookmarks without automatically moving, renaming, deleting, or reorganizing them — Phase 4

 ### Active

-- [ ] Automatically display newly created Chromium bookmarks and reconcile later native changes.
-- [ ] Let users create, reuse, add, and remove multiple tags on any existing bookmark.
-- [ ] Keep tag names trimmed and case-insensitively unique.
-- [ ] Search bookmark titles and URLs/domains with case-insensitive partial matching.
-- [ ] Filter by one or more tags using AND logic and combine tag filters with search.
-- [ ] Provide an Untagged view that updates when a bookmark gains its first tag or loses its final tag.
-- [ ] Persist all Markd metadata locally across browser and extension restarts.
-- [ ] Preserve tags across native bookmark renames, moves, and URL changes while the Chromium bookmark identity remains valid.
-- [ ] Reconcile native bookmark creation and deletion without mutating or reorganizing Chromium bookmarks.
-- [ ] Provide one primary extension page with All, Untagged, tag filters, search, bookmark results, tag editing, bookmark opening, and basic empty/no-result states.
+No active V0.1 requirements remain after implementation and manual acceptance testing.

 ### Out of Scope